bgaze/laravel-crud/doc/usage.md

 ## Generation process

 The only mandatory argument for CRUD commands is the FullName of the model.
-Any step of the process can also be set using options, please see [CRUD command options](crud-options.md) for more details.

 When invoked, depending on provided options, a wizard will drive you through following steps.

 1. **Plurals definition**